For example, forklift safety violations dropped to ninth place in 2021. But by 2023, forklift violations jumped back into fifth place.

 Manufacturing

 As you can see from the stats above, one inspection can generate multiple forklift-related citations.
+OSHA's maximum penalties for serious and other-than-serious violations are $16,550 per violation in 2026.
+The maximum penalty for willful or repeated violations is $165,514 per violation.

 The most common OSHA forklift safety violations are: